Welcome and thank you for your membership consideration for United Community of Homeschoolers Unlimited!!

 How do I withdraw my student from public schooling to now being home educated under third option with UCHU-AA as my accountability association?

 You will want to submit your application and membership fees to UCHU-AA to become a member.
-After which inform your school of your intent to homeschool under Option 3.
+After which inform your school of your intent to homeschool under Option 3 with United Community of Homeschoolers Unlimited – Accountability Association (UCHU-AA).
 Present them with your membership letter.
 Some schools will have required paperwork for you to complete in order to withdraw your student.
 Usually the withdrawal process is simple and easy.

-If I have a child that is 9th-12th grade why must I submit numerical grades for ranking even if my child does not plan to attend college?
+If I have a child that is 9th-12th grade why must I submit numerical grades for ranking ?

 What if I, as the parent/teacher, do not desire for my child to be added to UCHU-AA’s ranking report?

-Any parent/teacher that does not submit numerical grades for their students while in either the 9th, 10th, 11th or 12th grades while a member of UCHU-AA that student will receive a 2.0 gpa that will be filed on UCHU-AA’s ranking report.
+UCHU-AA does not require that you complete a ranking form as of 2018-2019 homeschooling year.
+Your membership with UCHU-AA includes transcript completion.
+Any parent/teacher that does not submit numerical grades for their students while in either the 9th, 10th, 11th or 12th grades for a transcript completion while a member of UCHU-AA that student will receive a 2.0 gpa that will be filed on UCHU-AA’s ranking report submission to Commissioner of Higher Education (CHE).
 This 2.0 gpa may certainly be higher than what the student could have.
 But failure to submit the grades within the specified deadline period as set forth by UCHU-AA will ultimately result in a 2.0 gpa which will allow for a fully complete ranking report by UCHU-AA.

 Is it true that now South Carolina has changed over to a 10 point Grading Scale?